jorredd/DataStructures/Project 4 Application of Stacks And Queues/Project 4 Application of Stacks And Queues/README.txt

 EXAMPLE: Stack.pop() == Queue.dequeue();

-This will compare the beggining of the strings with the end of the strings because of the nature of the FILO FIFO
+This will compare the beggining of the strings with the end of the strings because of the nature of the FILO FIFO.